What are the diagnostic criteria for cervical insufficiency?

 Amniotic Fluid Sludge.
 (Reproduced with permission from Fleischer AC, Abramowicz JS, Gonçalves LF, et al: Fleischer’s Sonography in Obstetrics and Gynecology: Textbook and Teaching Cases, 8th ed.
 New York, NY: McGraw-Hill Education, Inc; 2018.)

 Laboratory evaluation is of limited use with the diagnosis, screening, or management of cervical insufficiency.
 Pregnancy is associated with a slight increase in the white blood cell (WBC) count, so unless this number is markedly elevated to the suggested infectious etiology, it is of limited value.
 Cervicovaginal fetal fibronectin is not indicated in this setting for diagnosis or management.
-When overt signs of ...
+When ...